-The following assumptions are described in the BSI-CC-PP-0084-2014, section 3.4.
+105 The following assumptions are described in the BSI-CC-PP-0084-2014, section 3.4.

-BSI.A.Process-Sec-IC Protection during Packaging, Finishing and Personalisation

-BSI.A.Resp-Appl Treatment of User Data of the Composite TOE
+BSI.A.Process-Sec-IC Protection during Packaging, Finishing and Personalisation BSI.A.Resp-Appl Treatment of User Data of the Composite TOE

-4 Security objectives (ASE_OBJ)
+4 Security objectives (ASE\OBJ)

-The security objectives of the TOE cover principally the following aspects:
+106 The security objectives of the TOE cover principally the following aspects:

-- · integrity and confidentiality of assets, - protection of the TOE and associated documentation during development and production phases, - · provide random numbers, - provide cryptographic support and access control functionality. - 108 A summary of all security objectives is provided in Table 5. - Note that the origin of each objective is clearly identified in the prefix of its label.
+- integrity and confidentiality of assets, - protection of the TOE and associated documentation during development and production phases, - provide random numbers, - provide cryptographic support and access control functionality. - 107 A summary of all security objectives is provided in Table 5. - 108 Note that the origin of each objective is clearly identified in the prefix of its label.
 Most of these security aspects can therefore be easily found in the BSI-CC-PP-0084-2014, sections 4.1 and 7.3.
-Only those originating in AUG, and the ones introduced in this Security Target, are detailed in the following sections.
+Only those which have been amended, those originating in AUG, and the ones introduced in this Security Target, are detailed in the following sections.